Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Further Related Work

-On the negative side, when the matroid is defined by a cardinality constraint, \citet{10.1145/285055.285059} proves that the problem of finding the maximum $k$-cover is hard to approximate within $(1-1/e + \eps)$, which also matches the approximation ratio of $(1-1/e)$.
-Moreover, most of the above approximate algorithms or hardness results are typically defined with access to a value-based query oracle for $f$ and a membership-based oracle for $\mathcal{I}$, where a problem is considered hard to approximate if it cannot be approximated using a polynomial number of queries unless $\textsf{P} = \textsf{NP}$.
-Another modeling way is to assume the function $f$ and $\mathcal{I}$ are provided as polynomial-size circuits. \citet{dobzinski2012query} prove that the inapproximability for the value oracle model still holds even if the input function $f$ is provided as a polynomial-size circuit.
+On the negative side, when the matroid is defined by a cardinality constraint, \citet{10.1145/285055.285059} proves that the problem of finding the maximum $k$-cover is hard to approximate within a factor of $(1-1/e + \eps)$, which also matches the approximation ratio of $(1-1/e)$.
+Moreover, most of the above approximation algorithms or hardness results are typically defined with access to a value-based query oracle for $f$ and a membership-based oracle for $\mathcal{I}$, where a problem is considered hard to approximate if it cannot be approximated using a polynomial number of queries unless $\textsf{P} = \textsf{NP}$.
+Another way to model is to assume the function $f$ and $\mathcal{I}$ are provided as polynomial-size circuits. \citet{dobzinski2012query} prove that the inapproximability for the value oracle model still holds even if the input function $f$ is provided as a polynomial-size circuit.

 \paragraph{Competitive equilibrium.} The problem of computing CE in traditional rivalrous economies has been extensively studied.
 We focus here on the most relevant work for \emph{Fisher markets} with linear utilities.
 In such a market, there is a set of buyers and a set of goods, where each buyer has a budget and preferences over bundles of goods.
 At CE, each buyer receives an optimal bundle, and the market clears.
 The CE in such markets is captured by the Eisenberg-Gale convex program \citep{eisenberg1959consensus}, which maximizes Nash social welfare---defined as the geometric mean of agents' utilities.
 Later, \citet{Shmyrev09} proposed an alternative convex formulation for this problem. \citet{DGJMVY17} establish duality connections between these and other related convex programs, and also provide a convex formulation for the case of quasi-linear utilities. \citet{DevanurPSV08} give a combinatorial polynomial-time algorithm for computing CE, which was subsequently improved to strongly polynomial-time algorithms in \citet{Orlin10} and \citet{Vegh16}.
 Polynomial-time computability extends to more general classes such as homogeneous and weak gross substitutes (WGS) utility functions~\citep{Eisenberg61,codenotti2005polynomial,BeiGH19}, but beyond these, computing a CE becomes essentially PPAD-hard, particularly when the CE set is non-convex~\citep{ChenT09,ChenDDT09,codenotti2006leontief,chen2017complexity,GargMVY17,Rubinstein18,DeligkasFHM24}.